CharifMah/MultiMonitorGammaControl/README.md

 ### TODO

 - [x] handle gamma modification on mutiple screens and virtual displays
+- [ ] Select Display you want to apply correction of gamma
 - [ ] clear / reset gamma button resetted with appropriate former configured gamma value
 - [ ] handle key press events : '+' and '-' or ctrl with '+' and '-'
 - [ ] change interface